AssetzSMECapital/progression-framework/frameworks/engineering/zBadge/databases.md

     - "Aimed at using databases, not administrating databases.
 Level 4 includes some more admin'y things engineers still need to consider like table bloat"
     - "Leaving out foreign data wrappers - doesn't feel aligned with separation of concerns?"
     - "Tried to align with our architecture principles - avoid logic in database etc"
+    - "CHRIS feedback - how an index can improve performance of write operations?"
+    - "Redis lvl 1 and 3"
 ---

 Become a master of databases!